LightningStrike83/Singer_D_Portfolio/README.md

 ## Usage

-This is for commercial use for Dan Singer only.
+This is for commercial use for Delilah Singer only.

 ## Contributing